rucio/documentation/docs/Rucio_storage_element.md

 described in the section [Replica management](overview_Replica_management.md).
 Explicit transfer requests can be made to Rucio in order to populate the cache.

+## Distances between RSEs

+When configuring transfers between RSEs, bidirectional distances or rankings must be defined for that link.
+When sorting by these distances in the selection of a transfer source, the following criterion are used:

+- Higher source_ranking first
+- On equal source_ranking, prefer DISK over TAPE
+- On equal type, prefer lower distance_ranking
+- On equal distance, prefer single hop